platsajacki/the_breakdown_bot/README.md

 ## Introduction

-This trading bot is designed to provide automated trading capabilities with strict money management and risk management strategies.
+This trading bot is designed to provide automated trading capabilities with strict money management and risk management strategy.
+Your task is only to determine the trend, support and resistance levels.
 The bot can be easily controlled through Telegram, allowing users to monitor and manage their trades conveniently from their mobile devices or computers.
-The bot is built using the following libraries: aiogram, SQLAlchemy, requests, and pybit.

 ## Features

-1. **Automated Trading**: The bot is equipped with powerful algorithms that can execute trades automatically based on predefined strategies and market conditions.
+1. **Automated Trading**: The bot is equipped with powerful algorithms that can execute trades automatically based on predefined strategy and market conditions.

 2. **Telegram Integration**: Users can interact with the trading bot through Telegram commands, making it user-friendly and accessible.